What is the property market like in Nueva Andalucia right now?

 Property prices in Nueva Andalucia average €5,500–€7,200 per m², slightly lower than Marbella Golden Mile (€7,500–€10,000 per m²) but higher than Estepona (€3,800–€4,800 per m²).
 Villas in prime golf-front positions often exceed €4 million, while apartments average €450,000–€850,000.

-Buyers gain more space and privacy than the Golden Mile but still remain close to the coast.
-This balance makes Nueva Andalucia a “value luxury” market compared to Marbella’s more expensive districts.
+Buyers gain more space and privacy than the Golden Mile while still remaining close to the coast.
+This balance makes the Property Market in Nueva Andalucia a “value luxury” option compared to Marbella’s most exclusive districts.
+Many buyers begin their research by reviewing the average property prices in Nueva Andalucia.

 “Nueva Andalucia offers prime luxury at a more accessible price point than the Golden Mile.”